agmcarthur/Biochem-3BP3/Lab_10_Machine_Learning/README.md

 <a name="training"></a>
 ## Training a Classification Model

 We are going to build a classifier using a logistic regression model.
 A logistic regression model is a type of generalized linear regression that expects the response variable to be binary (0/1).
-In this case, 1 indicates the tumour is a TNBC tumour while 0 means it is ER+.
+In this case, 1 indicates the tumour is a TNBC tumour, while 0 indicates it a ER+ tumour.

-Train a logistic regression model on the training dataset.
+Train a logistic regression model on the training dataset using the **Generalized Linear Models** tool.
 Keep in mind **not** to include the sample IDs (e.g. TCGA-XX-XXXX-XX) as a feature in the dataset.
 We want to train the model to predict subtype on the mRNA abundance of 48 genes.

 **Note:** reminder to set the random seed to ensure reproducibility.